eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 ## Verify The Smart Contract

-To verify the smart contract you need to identify four properties of the smart contract and then follow the steps outline in the [how to verify a smart contract](./how_to_verify_a_smart_contract.md) document.
+To verify the smart contract you need to identify four properties of the smart contract and then follow the steps outlined in the [how to verify a smart contract](./how_to_verify_a_smart_contract.md) document.

 To verify your smart contract you need to know the following:

-- The smart contract address; you can find the smart contract address in the [`DEPLOY & RUN TRANSACTIONS`](#execute-actions) panel.
+- The smart contract address; you will find the smart contract address in the [`DEPLOY & RUN TRANSACTIONS`](#execute-actions) panel.

-- The compiler version used to compile the smart contract; you can find the compiler version on the [`SOLIDITY COMPILER`](#solidity-compiler-panel) panel.
+- The compiler version used to compile the smart contract; you will find the compiler version on the [`SOLIDITY COMPILER`](#solidity-compiler-panel) panel.

 - The EVM version for which the WASM was compiled for; to find the version go to the [`SOLIDITY COMPILER`](#solidity-compiler-panel) panel, click on the `Compilation Details` button at the bottom of the panel, and then navigate to the `METADATA -> Settings -> evmVersion`.
 \